johnmholmes/simple-mine-lift-with-flashng-leds/Readme.md

 Void loop()

-It waits for the sensor to trigger then goes through each of the steps called in sequence.
+It waits for the sensor to trigger then goes through each of the steps called in sequence and only runs 1 time and then waits for the next trigger event.
 I use delay in this code as the arduino is only being used to control the lift.
 I may include sound effects in the near futureand may need to amend the code to use millis().